kurtosis-tech/kurtosis/docs/docs/reference/sdk.md

 ### `addService(ServiceID serviceId,  ContainerConfig containerConfig) -> (ServiceContext serviceContext)`
 Convenience wrapper around [EnclaveContext.addServiceToPartition][enclavecontext_addservicetopartition], that adds the service to the default partition.
 Note that if the enclave has been repartitioned and the default partition doesn't exist anymore, this method will fail.

-### `getServiceContext(ServiceID serviceId) -> ServiceContext serviceContext`
+### `getServiceContext(String serviceIdentifier) -> ServiceContext serviceContext`
-Gets relevant information about a service (identified by the given service ID) that is running in the enclave.
+Gets relevant information about a service (identified by the given service identifier) that is running in the enclave.

 **Args**

-* `serviceId`: The ID of the service to pull the information from.
+* `serviceIdentifier`: The name, uuid or short name of the target service

 **Returns**

 The [ServiceContext][servicecontext] representation of a service running in a Docker container.

-### `removeService(ServiceID serviceId, uint64 containerStopTimeoutSeconds)`
-Stops the container with the given service ID and removes it from the enclave.

-**Args**

-* `serviceId`: The ID of the service to remove.
-* `containerStopTimeoutSeconds`: The number of seconds to wait for the container to gracefully stop before hard-killing it.

-### `getServices() -> Map<ServiceID,  ServiceGUID> serviceIds`
+### `getServices() -> Map<ServiceName,  ServiceUUID> serviceIdentifiers`
-Gets the IDs of the current services in the enclave.
+Gets the Name and UUID of the current services in the enclave.

 **Returns**

-* `serviceIds`: A map of objects containing a mapping of ID -> GUID for all the services inside the enclave
+* `serviceIdentifiers`: A map of objects containing a mapping of Name -> UUID for all the services inside the enclave

 ### `uploadFiles(String pathToUpload, String artifactName)`
 Takes a filepath or directory path that will be compressed and uploaded to the Kurtosis filestore for use with [ContainerConfig.filesArtifactMountpoints][containerconfig_filesartifactmountpoints].